RI Health Insurance Mandate

 You can receive a hardship exemption through HSRI for yourself or another member of your tax household for the applicable tax year if you experienced a hardship that prevented you from obtaining minimum essential coverage.
 Hardship exemptions usually cover the month before the hardship, the months during which the hardship is experienced, and the month after the hardship has occurred.

-Please refer to the chart below for examples of hardship exemptions.
+Please refer to the chart in the exemption application for examples of hardship exemptions.
 For these exemptions, you will need to include documents that support your application.
 If you can’t obtain the documents, call HealthSource RI at 1-855-840-4774.

 What is considered “affordable” health coverage?